Oldsmobile 98: Twelfth generation (1991–1996)

-For the 1994 model year, the Touring model was discontinued as the new, more dynamic Aurora rendered it superfluous.
-The similar, 88-based LSS remained in production from 1991 to 1999.
-Many features of the Touring, however, became standard or available on the Regency Elite including the supercharged engine.
+1994: for the 1994 model year, the Touring trim level was discontinued, supplanted by the Aurora and the LSS.
+Features from the Touring trim became standard or available on the Regency Elite including the supercharged engine.
 Additionally, the Ninety Eight added a standard front passenger-side airbag plus new instrument panel, steering wheel, and door panel designs.
 The exterior received a new cross-hatch grille as well as redesigned head- and side-marker lamps.
-In total, 8,960 Ninety Eight Tourings were built: 4,280 examples in 1991, 2,795 in 1992, and 1,885 in its final year.